vishalkSimplify/trino/docs/src/main/sphinx/connector/vertica.md

 connection-url=jdbc:vertica://vertica.Example.Com:5433/database?ssl=true
 ```

-For more information on TLS configuration options check [Vertica JDBC driver documentation](https://docs.vertica.com/23.4.x/en/connecting-to/client-libraries/accessing/java/creating-and-configuring-connection/),
+For more information on TLS configuration options check [Vertica JDBC driver documentation](https://docs.vertica.com/23.4.x/en/connecting-to/client-libraries/accessing/java/creating-and-configuring-connection/) .
-and to enable tls in vertica check [Vertica TLS documentation](https://docs.vertica.com/23.4.x/en/security-and-authentication/tls-protocol/tls-overview/tls-configs/).

-### Multiple Vertica databases or servers
+### Multiple Vertica Databases or Servers

 The Vertica connector can only access a single database within a Vertica server.
-If you have multiple Vertica databases,or want to connect to multiple Vertica servers,
+If you have multiple Vertica databases or want to connect to multiple Vertica servers,
 you must configure multiple instances of the Vertica connector.

 To add another catalog, simply add another properties file to `etc/catalog`